matpow2/cuwo/README.md

 [quick-start guide](https://github.com/matpow2/cuwo/wiki/Quickstart) for a quick way to get started.

-On Linux/Mac OS X/FreeBSD/etc., make sure you have Python 2.7 and Twisted installed on your machine, then run run_server.sh.
+On Linux/Mac OS X/FreeBSD/etc., make sure you have Python 2.7, Twisted and Cython installed on your machine, along with native compilers.
+Run build.sh and afterwards run_server.sh.

 Status
 ======